 PR and Communication

-Public relations isn’t a place where most money of the company invested in.
-PR together with marketing belongs to the communication department, the first one doesn’t possess high paying jobs, even if the business itself deals with this industry.
+Public relations isn’t a place where most money of the company is invested in.
+PR, together with marketing, belongs to the communication department.
+The first one doesn’t include any high-paying jobs, even if the business itself deals with this industry.

-They start with a humble salary of 27,200 EUR and can work their way up to 57,000 EUR in 9 years.
+They start with a modest salary of 27,200 EUR and can work their way up to 57,000 EUR in 9 years.

 Other low paid jobs can be found in such fields as politics, sociology, communication science, educational science, archaeology, art, and other humanities.

 These occupation doesn’t require one to have a high degree but vocational qualification instead.
 You can work as a backer in many countries without a certificate, but not in Germany.
 Although, an unqualified person can still get a position as a waitress.